Low-rank extended Kalman filtering for online learning of neural networks from streaming data

-In \cref{fig:gr-nll}, we plot NLL for the gradually rotating FMNIST experiment.
+In \cref{fig:gr-NLL-NLPD} we plot NLL and NLPD for the gradually rotating fashion-MNIST experiment.
 The difference between the methods is more visible when judged by NLL compared to the misclassification error in \cref{fig:gr-clf}.
-In terms of NLL, R-SGD is the worst, LOFI and R-ADAM are tied, and surprisingly, OGD and the diagonal EKF methods seem to be the best.
-We conjecture that, in this non-stationary setting, maintaining too much state about the past (either in terms of a low rank covariance, or in terms of a replay buffer) might hurt performance.
+We see that \lofi outperforms other methods.

 \eat{

 }